One Zero trust Architecture to rule them all? (2021)

-Kings sitting behind fortified Castle walls and moats are a thing of the past. though I’m sure some our current politicians would love to be siloed in such buildings.
+Kings sitting behind fortified Castle walls and moats are a thing of the past. though I’m sure some of our current politicians would love to be siloed in such buildings.

 But much like Monarchy eventually transitioned to a more people-centric government model (read Democracy) — something similar is happening to technology.
-Firewalls (our old, cosy and comfortable IT castles) are not enough to keep IT environments safe.
+Firewalls (our old, cozy, and comfortable IT castles) are not enough to keep IT environments safe.
 Perimeter-based security was great when Data resided on On-Premises Data-centers.

 However, ever since the Cloud revolution ignited the adoption of cloud-based services and hybrid cloud, the data migrated too — then initiating this new “decentralized” model in which the data resides anywhere, and anyone with the right credentials can access it.

 But how do we effectively protect data wherever it is?
 Some people believe the journey is through a path they’re calling “Zero-Trust”.

 Zero-Trust is all about access: least privilege, authenticated, authorized, and contextualized.

 - Helps to find issues (users/devices/applications)